Last year it sold out in 11 hours!

 How many entries are allowed?

 The race is capped at 100 entries only.
-The 2013 Frostbike sold out a month before the race so enter early to get your spot.
+From 2013-2016, the Frostbike has SOLD OUT so enter early to get your spot.

 Can I get a refund on my registration?